Genivia/FuzzyMatcher/README.md

       std::cout << matcher.text() << '\n' // show text between fuzzy matches
     }

-### Character insertion, deletion and/or substitution
+### Character insertion, deletion and substitution

 The `MAX` parameter may be combined with one or more of the following flags: